Pathgather/pulsey/README.md

 - auto-scrolling not working correctly (not properly aligned with steps)
 - need to stress-test the way clicking through dots works, their ordering, etc.
 - on screenresize (and probably scroll) don't want highlight-back element to have a transition duration (currently lags and looks bad)
+- tooltip needs to be based off the outside of the pulsey target, not off the center
+- only want to remove highlight-target class from target element after highlighter has completed transition to next step
+- only want to transition underlay on dotclick() and close()